cesarhcq/abrobot/web_interface/README.md

-# GuntherBOT - Autonomous Mobile Robot
+# GuntherBOT - Autonomous Mobile Robot with Interface Web (Bootstrap 4 + ROS)

 GuntherBOT is an autonomous mobile robot developed by [Acta Visio](http://www.acta-visio.com) for warehouse indoor environments.
 GuntherBOT is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
 GuntherBOT was developed with Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Leonardo and Raspberry Pi 3B.

+Bootstrap 4 framework allows you to create modern, great looking websites really quickly and without a big effort.
+It is currently one of the most popular front-end libraries for a reason.
+It is also open source [Bootstrap 4 + ROS](https://medium.com/husarion-blog/bootstrap-4-ros-creating-a-web-ui-for-your-robot-9a77a8e373f9) and available under developer friendly MIT license.
+Building websites which not only look good but also scale well on different devices such as your laptop or a mobile phone is not a big deal with Bootstrap.

+In this README We will show how to use that framework together with ROS (Robot Operating System) — the most popular robotic middleware — to create awesome, intuitive web user interfaces for robots.

 Version | ROS Distro | Operating System
 ------------ | ------------- | ------------